bneils/yoga-slim-7i-aura-suspend/README.md

 Enhance powered-on idle behavior when suspend is disabled for the Lenovo Yoga Slim 7i Aura.
 Provides options to enter hibernation when the lid is closed.
 This is work based on the script provided by [Daniel-42-z](https://github.com/Daniel-42-z/lenovo-yoga-sleep-wake-scripts), but has been heavily modified since then.
-Currently, this script is not much better than
+Power efficiency gains are not much better than just leaving your computer on, but can still limit lost energy.

 # Setup instructions
 * Disable suspend, hibernate, and lock behavior in Plasma's settings.